Cherokee County DUI Lawyers

 What if I want a judge to decide my DUI case instead of a jury in Cherokee State Court?

 The Cherokee County Solicitor General's office is located next to the courthouse in downtown Canton.
 They are responsible for prosecuting your DUI in Cherokee County State Court.
+Our Cherokee County DUI lawyers have won trials against the Cherokee County Solicitor's Office.

 Cherokee County Solicitor’s Office

 Municipal courts do not have jury trials; they only have trials where the judge decides the case (bench trial).
 If your DUI case was transferred to the Cherokee County Solicitor’s Office from a municipal court to preserve your right to a jury trial, or your case began in Cherokee County State Court, occasionally, the facts of a particular Cherokee DUI may be best suited for a “bench trial” where a judge decides the case instead of a jury.
 A bench trial is sometimes a sound strategy, but sometimes not.
 There are many times when our Cherokee County DUI lawyers will recommend a jury trial as the best possible option to avoid a DUI conviction in your Cherokee DUI case – especially if the prosecution refuses to negotiate an acceptable resolution.
 The Cherokee County Solicitor’s Office will be the prosecutor in your case.
+Mr. Sullivan and our Cherokee DUI lawyers have won jury and bench trials against the Cherokee County Solicitor’s office in state court.

 How our skilled Cherokee DUI lawyers build a successful DUI defense:

 To build a strong DUI defense in Georgia, our Cherokee County DUI lawyers start by learning everything possible about your case from you.
 Based on this information, our Cherokee DUI attorneys can search for more favorable evidence using specialized resources to determine if your arrest’s testing and other details were accurate and legal.
 This forms the basis for a solid drunken driving defense in Georgia.
 Our Cherokee County DUI Lawyers collect information, videos, 911 calls, possible surveillance videos, police reports, documents, and road/scene conditions.
 There are times when we even use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid defense in your case Cherokee County DUI case.
 Our Cherokee DUI lawyers analyze a case from the initial stop or reason why the police were involved, look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to conduct best administrative license suspension hearings, preliminary/committal motion hearings, and trial.
-Our team approach is an effective way to ensure we thoroughly defend your Cherokee DUI charges.
+This approach is an effective way to make sure we thoroughly defend your Cherokee DUI charges.

 • Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced Cherokee DUI defense attorney familiar with Cherokee County State Court or Superior Court can assess a plea offer to determine if it is worth taking or rejecting and decide to take your case to trial.